niels-lubbes/moebius_aut/README.md

     [6 4 7]

-The antiholomorphic involution defined by the real structure acts as unimodular involution on the square.
+The antiholomorphic involution defined by the real structure acts as unimodular involution on the square:

     identity:    ( a, b ) |--> ( a, b)
     leftright:   ( a, b ) |--> (-a, b)
     rotate:      ( a, b ) |--> (-a,-b)
     diagonal:    ( a, b ) |--> ( b, a)

-and acts as an antiholomorphic involution on P^8, which is defined respectively one of the following maps composed with complex conjugation:
+Moreover, the real structure acts as an antiholomorphic involution on P^8.
+We consider antiholomorphic involutions that are defined by one of the following maps composed with complex conjugation:

     identity: (x0:...:x8) |--> (x0:...:x8)